chmelva4/Android-Cook-Ackee/README.md

 - Write the app :)
 - Use as much standards as we do in our [Android Cookbook][5]
-- Using reactive programming and MVP Architecture is a big advantage
+- Using reactive programming and Clean Architecture(MVP, MVVM,...) is a big advantage
 - Application should be able to run on every device and every orientation
 - There are only few recipes on server, however you should take in mind that the application should deal with any number of recipes (paging should be implemented)!
 - Application should cache its data so when ran offline, we can still read our recipes.